Tenbury Wells

-Tenbury Wells (locally Tenbury) is a small market town and civil parish in the north-western extremity of the Malvern Hills District of Worcestershire, England.
+Tenbury Wells (locally Tenbury) is a market town and civil parish in the north-western extremity of the Malvern Hills District of Worcestershire, England.
 Situated 6 miles southeast of Ludlow, its northern border adjoins Shropshire and, at the 2021 census jointly with Burford, it had a population of 5,224.

 The town has become subject in the 2020s to almost annual very severe flooding.

 History

 The history of Tenbury Wells extends as far back as the Iron Age.
 The town has been described as being the home of the Castle Tump, but the Tump is now in Burford owing to boundary changes.
 The Tump, possibly the remains of an early Norman motte and bailey castle, can be seen from the main road (A456) but there are no visible remains of the castle that was constructed to defend and control the original River Teme crossing.
 It has also been described as "... the remains of an 11th-century Norman Castle."

 Originally named Temettebury, the town was granted a royal charter to hold a market in 1249.
 Over time, the name changed to Tenbury.
 A legal record of 1399 mentions a place spelt perhaps as Temedebury, which may be a further variation in spelling.
 Tenbury was in the upper division of Doddingtree Hundred.

 The Wells element of the name was added following the discovery of mineral springs and wells in the town in the 1840s.

 The arrival of the railways was a cause of great celebrations; a breakfast, carnival and ball were organised in Tenbury Wells in 1864 when the town was connected to the Kidderminster line.
 The name of the railway station, on the former Tenbury & Bewdley Railway, was changed to Tenbury Wells in 1912, in an attempt to publicise the mineral water being produced from the wells around the town.

 The St Michael and All Angels Choir School devoted to the Anglican choral tradition by Frederick Ouseley closed in 1985, after which the buildings served alternative educational purposes.

 For more than 100 years, Tenbury has been well known throughout the country for its winter auctions of holly, mistletoe and other Christmas products.
 It is also known for its Chinese-gothic Pump Room buildings, built in 1862, which reopened in 2001 following a major restoration.
 They are now owned by Tenbury Town Council, having been transferred from Malvern Hills District Council in September 2008.